taromero/latte/README.md

 1. `npm install latte`.
 For how to install it as a devDependency check below.
 2. `npm install chai`.
 Latte needs an assertion library, and I've been using ChaiJS.
 3. Write a spec anywhere in a server directory.
-You'll need an assertion library like `chai` or the `assert` module.
 4. Somewhere in the code (before loading the test files):
 ```javascript
   const latte = require('latte')